mocamircea/sygon-token/README.md

     </li>
     <li>
       <b>Installment ID</b><br/>
       The installment ID of the current transfer for a particular Project ID.
-This is to provide transparency, by tracking transfers according to several milestones, along a roadmap of a project.
+This is to provide transparency, by allowing anyone to track release transfers according to several milestones, along a roadmap of a project.
 For example, if the project targets the development of a software component, this approach matches with software development lifecycle, meaning that contribution is rewarded gradually for consecutive releases of a software component.<br/>
     </li>
   </ul>
   <h4>Expenditure Destinations</h4>
-   There are three precisely defined expenditure destinations: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
+   There are five possible expenditure destinations and three are explicitly defined: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
 While DEV is explicit, the rest of the destinations are implicit.
-This means that a particular amount to transfer defaultly targets DEV.
-Consequently, amounts for PRO and OPR are calculated automatically based on their weights and the transfer amount for DEV.
+This means that a particular amount to be released defaultly targets the DEV destination.
+Consequently, amounts for PRO and OPR are calculated automatically based on their weights and the amount transferred for DEV.
-   <br/><br/> All destinations together define the release structure (RS).
-For example, a strtucture like   RS{0:20,1:30,2:50} means that a transfer of 10000 SYGON tokens is performed to DEV, which will further generate a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR.
+   <br/><br/> All destinations together define the <b>Release Structure</b> (RS).
+For example, a strtucture like   RS{0:20,1:30,2:50} means that a transfer of 10000 SYGON tokens is performed to DEV, and consequently, a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR.
-   <br/><br/> Also, there are [3] ED3 and [4] ED4, with an initial weight of 0 (zero).
-These two destinations are left for future implementations.
+   <br/><br/> Also, there are destinations [3] ED3 and [4] ED4, with an initial weight of 0 (zero).
+These two destinations are reserved for future implementations.
-   <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are allowed, and they are restricted for the Creator.
-Changing destinations emit specific events.
+   <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are allowed for the Creator.
+Changing destinations emits specific events.
-   <br/><br/> <b>Reading Destinations</b> Destinations can be accessed through a valid destination name ("DEV", "PRO", "OPR", "ED3", "ED4").
-The following attributes are available: destination ID, address and weight.
+   <br/><br/> <b>Reading Destinations</b> Details of any destination can be accessed through a valid name ("DEV", "PRO", "OPR", "ED3", "ED4").
+The following attributes can be accessed: destination ID, address and weight.
    <br/><br/>
     <table>
   <tr><td>ID</td><td>Name</td><td>Address</td><td>Weight</td></tr>
   <tr><td>0</td><td>DEV</td><td>Parameter for transfer as token release</td><td>100 (unmutable)</td></tr>
-  <tr><td>1</td><td>PRO</td><td>At instantiation (mutable by Creator)</td><td>150 (mutable by Creator)</td></tr>
+  <tr><td>1</td><td>PRO</td><td>At creation (mutable by Creator)</td><td>150 (mutable by Creator)</td></tr>
-  <tr><td>2</td><td>OPR</td><td>At instantiation (mutable by Creator)</td><td>250 (mutable by Creator)</td></tr>
+  <tr><td>2</td><td>OPR</td><td>At creation (mutable by Creator)</td><td>250 (mutable by Creator)</td></tr>
   <tr><td>3</td><td>ED3</td><td>0 (mutable by Creator)</td><td>0 (mutable by Creator)</td></tr>
   <tr><td>4</td><td>ED4</td><td>0 (mutable by Creator)</td><td>0 (mutable by Creator)</td></tr>
     </table>